hainesr/ffi-openmpt/README.md

 ### Usage

 The library wraps the C `libopenmpt` API directly: methods have the same name and signature as their C counterparts.
-A more friendly ruby-like interface is in development, which will hide the FFI details as much as possible.
+A more friendly ruby-like interface is also available, which hides the FFI details as much as possible.

 Not all `libopenmpt` methods are wrapped yet, but enough functionality is supplied to load a module, interogate it and render it to a PCM stream.

 #### A note on strings returned by `libopenmpt`

 `libopenmpt` manages the memory of any strings it returns.
-This means that you must free up such memory explicitly after you have finished with them.
+This means that you must free up such memory explicitly after you have finished with them when using the C API.
 Such strings are returned to ruby as [`FFI::Pointer`][ffi-pointer] objects, so the string value can be copied to a ruby string as follows:

 ```ruby
 include FFI::OpenMPT::API